eromose-le/lendsqr-admin-dashboard/README.md

 - **utils**: Contains all utility or helper functions.
 - **types**: Contains all TypeScript files and folders.
 - **src**: Contains all file folders plus the root files, data files for dummy user data, and TypeScript bypass files.
-- **root dir**: Contains env files, gitignore files, TypeScript configuration files, index files, Vite configuration files, ESLint files, and package.json files.
+- **root dir**: Contains env files, gitignore files, TypeScript configuration files, index files, Vite configuration files, ESLint files, and package.json files, test files.

 ## Setup and Running the Application
 To set up the project and run the application, follow these steps: